fischeversenker/nestjs-test/blog-post.md

   </p>
 </details>

-## Getting started

-Install the Nest.js CLI globally with `npm install -g @nestjs/cli` and get going with `nest new <project-name>`.
-If you have both `npm` and `yarn` installed the `nest new ...` command will let you choose between the available package managers for this projet.

-Go ahead and start the blank application with `npm run start` and request `http://localhost:3000` (curl, Postman, Browser, ...) to receive the mandatory `Hello World!`.
+Go ahead and start that new app with `npm start` and request `http://localhost:3000` (curl, Postman, Browser, ...) to receive the mandatory `Hello World!`.

 ## Students